Acupuncture Treatment of the Yangming Jing-Jin (“Sinew Meridian”): the Anterior Tract

 Suggested Class Preparation

-Prior review of clinical musculoskeletal anatomy and kinesiology of the medial and axial body structures listed above (including joints and their planes of motion, ligaments, tendons, muscle attachments and functions, innervation) is recommended to make the most of this learning opportunity.
+Prior review of clinical musculoskeletal anatomy and kinesiology of the posterior body structures listed above (including joints and their planes of motion, ligaments, tendons, muscle attachments and functions, innervation) is recommended to make the most of this learning opportunity.
 Students are advised to have ready access to clinical anatomy references texts, apps or on-line resources during live webinars and in-person classes.

 Acupuncture Treatment of the Jing-Jin ("Sinew Meridians"): Introduction is strongly recommended as a pre-requisite.